aws/amazon-chime-sdk-js/guides/09_Amazon_Voice_Focus.md

 ## Frames

-Before attempting to use Amazon Voice Focus, make sure that your application is not running in an iframe.
+Before attempting to use Amazon Voice Focus and Echo Reduction, make sure that your application is not running in an iframe.
 Browsers, particularly Chromium-based browsers like Chrome, Electron, and Edge, can restrict use of real-time scheduling in iframes (called "subframes" in Chromium).
 This results in choppy and unintelligible audio.

 You can check whether your page or application is running in a subframe by using Chromium's `about:tracing` page.